 In 2003, Monastiraki metro station on the blue line opened.
 This helped Psiri flourish once again, and dozens of new cafes, restaurants and bars opened up.
 The area soon became one of the most vibrant neighbourhoods in Athens.

-Today, Psiri is a mix of traditional shops and businesses, old tavernas, cool cafes and several churches.
+Today, Psiri is a mix of traditional shops and businesses, low-key tavernas, old buildings, cool cafes and several churches.
 Add on to this a number of new, trendy shops and hipster bars and art galleries, and you will find that this cool little locale has a lot more than meets the eye.

 Where to have a snack in Psiri Athens

 There are many nice cafes and snack shops in Psiri.
 Many of them are featured in various Athens walking tours.
-Due to its proximity to the food market, Psiri is a convenient area to go for food tasting in Athens.
+Due to its proximity to the food market, Psiri is a convenient area to go for a food tour in Athens.

 For a light snack, head to the original koulouri bakery, which is open 365 days of the year, 24/7!
 With just 50 cents you can have a tasty local snack, koulouri, which is a round-shaped, semi-sweet bread covered in sesame seed.

 If you prefer something more filling, try a scrumptious pie from the bougatsa shop right on Iroon Square.
 This local delicacy is made with filo pastry and generous sweet or savory fillings.
 Here are some of the Greek pastries you can taste here.

 Desserts and sweets in Psiri Athens